cariannekopp/stockx_challenge/ReadMe.md

 Please include your test plan, testing framework and any dependencies needed as we will recreate and run them for validation.

 ## Getting Started

-This automation code does not exist on Github.
-If you are reading this, you should already have received the repository and be able to run it locally on your machine.

 ### Prerequisites